jpsear/passport-vso/README.md

 #### Configure Strategy

-The Visual Studio Online authentication strategy authenticates users using a VSO account and OAuth 2.0 tokens.
+The Visual Studio Online authentication strategy authenticates users using a VSO account and OAuth 2.0 JWT bearer tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.